 Milano offers competitive merit-based scholarships and fellowships to new master's and PhD degree applicants.
 Our scholarships are based on a percentage of tuition and are renewable.
 Many of our scholarships are provided by long-time supporters of the Milano School and our students.
 These awards may be offered in lieu of department funding.

 This fund provides assistance to outstanding full-time students who evidence an ability to make a professional impact through careers in urban service.

-Charles Rangel Fellowship applicants are invited to apply to any one of the Milano MA or MS program.
+Charles Rangel Fellowship applicants are invited to apply to any one of the Milano MA or MS programs.
 Milano will cover the difference between its tuition and the Rangel Fellowship tuition assistance.
 For the 2013-2014 academic year, the cost of tuition is $29,361 ($29,085 tuition and $276 fees).
 The Rangel Fellowship provides $20,000 toward the total cost of tuition.
 Milano fellowships are awarded for the first year of study and are renewable in the second year provided the student maintains good academic standing.
 Rangel Fellowship applicants will have their Milano application fee waived.
 (Please contact the office of admission for details.)

 This scholarship is awarded each year to an incoming minority student in the Urban Policy Analysis and Management program who is enrolled full-time and shows outstanding promise in urban policy.